fdebras/ECLIPS3D/README.md

 1) In the python repertory: run the script data_to_ECLIPS3D.py to generate an atmosphere initialised at rest.
 You need to change the 'output_dire' at the beginning of the file to the correct path to your computer.
 Choose a number of radial (Nz), latitudinal (Nlat) (and longitudinal (Nlong) if you are running the 3D code) points, according to your number of processors.
 Resolution and execution time are alluded to in the paper.

 2) In the bin directory, type 'make' (see above for discussions about libraries).
 You might need to adapt to other compilers if mpif90 is not on your computer.
+This is easily done in the Makefile.

 3) In the run directory: open data.input and adapt it to the planet you are considering, and the number of points you are using.
 For low number of points, nb=255 seems to always be a good choice for shortening execution time.
 For higher resolution runs, nb = ntot/sqrt(nprocs)/10 seems adequate.
-GLobally, documentation is missing on that point in SCALAPACK.
+Globally, documentation is missing on that point in SCALAPACK.

-3)
+4) Open timescales.input.
+If you want free waves, set both these values to zero.
+If you want waves with a linear dissipation, such is performed in the paper on the superrotation of hot Jupiters that will be submitted 21st of April, choose the characteristic timescales you want.
+More documentation is provided in Iro et al. 2005 and Komacek and Showman 2016.

+5) Run the program (the exe file depends on the setup) : mpirun - np #NBPROCS ./ECLIPS3D.exe data.input timescales.input
+Different things should be printed.
+First the local leading dimension, a useful information about the size of the matrix.
+Then "all read", "timescales ok" telling that the initialisation is going well.